-To get there, you have to take a boat, a journey of only ten minutes.
+You have to take a boat, a journey of only ten minutes to get there.
 If you want to stay a few days, there are some cabins with all services.

-Here, you can enjoy beaches with unforgettable sunsets, water sports, rich local cuisine- seafood and typical recipes.
+Here, you can enjoy beaches with unforgettable sunsets, water sports, and rich local cuisine- seafood and typical dishes.

-Tip: another nearby beach option is the beautiful San Blas, a port with great history and many attractions.
+Tip: another nearby beach town is the beautiful San Blas, a port with great history and many attractions.

 If you visit the Tepic downtown area, you must stop at this beautiful establishment; they have the best coffee in the region.